TrevorDecker/newMember/README.md

-Hi my name is Olivia.
+Hello my name is Olivia.